 - Lots of header text.

-- Lots of images and galleries.
+- Lots of images.

-- Lots of separators to improve legibility.
+- Lots of buttons.

 Another interesting note is that the dominant embed type is the YouTube block.
 The next closest embed type is Twitter, with YouTube blocks outnumbering Twitter blocks by approximately 4:1.